-2. DESCRIBE THE ACTIVITIES TO BE CONDUCTED, WITH FUNDS RESERVED PURSUANT TO SECTION 603(D), FOR YOUTH WITH THE MOST SIGNIFICANT DISABILITIES, INCLUDING:
+DESCRIBE THE ACTIVITIES TO BE CONDUCTED, WITH FUNDS RESERVED PURSUANT TO SECTION 603(D), FOR YOUTH WITH THE MOST SIGNIFICANT DISABILITIES, INCLUDING: THE PROVISION OF EXTENDED SERVICES FOR A PERIOD NOT TO EXCEED 4 YEARS; AND

-A. THE PROVISION OF EXTENDED SERVICES FOR A PERIOD NOT TO EXCEED 4 YEARS; AND agency currently supports two (2) ProjectSEARCH sites at National Institute of Health (NIH) and Capital Area Region (formerly known as Embassy Suites and Hilton Hotels).
+The Section 603(d) (supported employment grant) funds reserved for youth will be used primarily to support youth who participated in ProjectSEARCH and obtained employment aligned with the participant's IPE goal following completion of the ProjectSEARCH Program.
+The agency currently supports two (2) ProjectSEARCH sites at National Institute of Health (NIH) and Capital Area Region (formerly known as Embassy Suites and Hilton Hotels).
 Participants in the Capital Area Region site are students, as defined by WIOA.
 Therefore, funds reserved for the provision of pre-employment transition services and not 603(d) funds, are being used to support students with disabilities at this site.
 DCRSA continues to support youth with disabilities through extended service, who have completed the ProjectSEARCH program year and are employed following the program's completion and placed in competitive, integrated employment aligned with the youth's IPE goal.
 The provision of supported employment services will be up to 24 months, or longer if necessary and documented, and youth with the most significant disabilities may receive extended services for up to (4) years or until the youth turns 25 years old.